manojitnath/manojitnath.com/content/about/index.md

 This site is where I document my journey.
 I share practical notes from my study and research, write technical articles about topics I find interesting, and post cybersecurity tutorials to help others on a similar path.

 Outside of work, I live a simple life.
-I enjoy traveling (something I definitely need to do more of), I like exploring new ideas and technologies, playing guitar now and then, and spending quality time with my wonderful wife and daughter.
+I enjoy traveling, exploring new ideas and technologies, playing guitar now and then, and spending quality time with my wonderful wife and daughter.

 ## Career